verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/ImagePullService.md

 ---
-title: Image Pull Back Off
+title: Image Pull Service Issue
-linkTitle: Image Pull Back Off
+linkTitle: Image Pull Service Issue
 description: Analysis detected image pull service issue
 weight: 5
 draft: true
 ---

-## Summary
+### Summary
 Analysis detected that there were pods which had issues due to failures to pull an image or images where the root cause was that the service was not available.

 The service might be unreachable or might be incorrect.